 - I have tested this recipe with King Arthur Measure for Measure GF, Bob’s Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend.
 That doesn’t mean others will not work.
 I just have not tested other flours.

-- If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add ¼ teaspoon.
+- If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1/4 teaspoon.

-- This mug brownie will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+- This mug brownie will keep up to 4 days in an airtight container or up to 4 months in the freezer.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition